baumblatt/angular-mat-baum/README.md

 # The Baum Project

-This is a strongly opinionated Angular Application Schematic using NgRx, Angular Flex Layout and Angular Material.
+A strongly opinionated Angular Application Schematic using NgRx, Angular Flex Layout and Angular Material.

 # Getting started with the Baum schematics